-I’m sure there are few things that provide more frustration than that of financial trading.
-The need, that we often have, to make the price on a chart move in a desired direction.
+Few things provide more frustration than that of financial trading.
+The need, that we often have, to make the price on a chart move in the desired direction.
 We try to move price by will alone.
-The same as when we see a golfer on the TV try to move the path of a ball after the swing with body language.
+The same as when we see a golfer on the TV try to push the path of a ball after the swing with body language.

-We therefore commit, but constantly fiddle as we go.
-We do this in sports, we’ve done this in our professional lives – If we do this with our trades we don’t do so well.
+We therefore commit, but continuously fiddle as we go.
+We do this in sports, we’ve done this in our professional lives – If we do this with our trades, we don’t do so well.

 Maybe it’s because we consider price, and therefore the chart, to be predictable and considerate.
-But the chart is active through the cumulative input of lots of lives, (not true, it’s mostly computers but they’re programmed so stay with me) built-up from inputs from multiples of institutions, agencies and individuals, each making their own interpretation of the outcome of price, working from multiple time frames and criteria.
+But the chart is active through many cumulative inputs.
+Built-Up from contributions from multiples of institutions, agencies and individuals, each making their interpretation of the outcome of price, working from multiple time frames and criteria.

-Price is therefore without emotion, price does not care about our trade.
-Self pity about a failed trade is pointless, other than the valuable lesson it generally always provides.
+Price is therefore without emotion; currency change does not care about our trade.
+Self pity about a failed trade is pointless, other than the valuable lesson it always provides.

-Therefore any plan for price that we have is going to seem, at some point or other, more often than not, floored; a pure fantasy.
-However, if we don’t trade to a strategy then we will be in and out of trades like a jack-in-the-box with small to medium losses that destroy our confidence, our resolve and our account quicker than we think possible.
+Therefore any plan for a price that we have is going to seem floored; However, if we don’t trade a strategy, then we will be in and out of trades like a jack-in-the-box with small to medium losses that destroy our confidence, our resolve and our account quicker than we think possible.